Sean P. Stellato: Bobblehead reveal

+Family

 Originally from Boston, Stellato lives in Massachusetts with his wife, Krista, and their four daughters, Gianna, Giulietta, Sophia Belle, and Siena Sicily.

 In his speech at his induction into the Salem High School Athletics Hall of Fame, Stellato expressed his appreciation for his family.
 "I carry my name with such pride.
 I think of everyone that’s come before me.
 My kids can see firsthand that through hard work, grit, and tenacity, you can do anything you want.
 Using athletics as that platform can differentiate you."